jaixbhatia/BIP/README.md

 - Version 1.1
   - Using Bootstrap to make the web application responsive.
   - Using Chart.js and some JS hackery to allow reading of the Serial data + live plotting.
+- Version 1.11
+  - Added `config.js` to enable users to change global variables for use in the code!
+  - Added a lot more documentation to ensure the code is readable.

 ## Steps to Run